isorna/dzc/rules/the-basics.md

 ## Stat Sheets

 Models in Dropzone Commander are referred to as units.
 Sometimes a unit will be a single battle tank or dropship, and other times it will be a single base of infantry.
 Each unit in the game is represented by a stat sheet.
-These sheets show all sorts of information about the unit s attributes and abilities.
+These sheets show all sorts of information about the unit's attributes and abilities.
 It shows their strength, protection, weapons, and even details such as the type of unit it is and the points it costs a player to field them in a game.
 An example of a stat sheet is shown below.

 **All stat sheets can be found at [www.dropzonecommander.com](https://www.dropzonecommander.com)**

 **Hazard Suit Team** (35 pts)

 **EXOTIC**
-**Category -** This defines the unit s role within a Battlegroup.
+**Category -** This defines the unit's role within a Battlegroup.

 |Move|Countermeasures|Armour|Damage Points|Type|Special|
 |:-:|:-:|:-:|:-:|:-:|:-:|